inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 A neural network trained on the reception data of a lot of detailed symbol-level simulations can be used as an error model, and it is potentially more accurate than analytical error models, with comparable performance.

+..
 A neural network error model can potentially be more accurate than the analytical error models, but with comparable performance.

+TODO neural network jo comprimise a ketto kozott

-We create a large training dataset containing the channel parameters and outcomes of many receptions, and use it to train the neural network.
-We use this neural network as the error model, which gives an estimation of the packet error rate for similar parameters.
+The idea is to create a large training dataset containing the channel parameters and outcomes of many receptions using symbol-level simulation, and use it to train the neural network.
+We use this neural network as the error model, which gives an estimation of the packet error rate for similar channel conditions.

 .. -> relatively good estimation